djtersteegc/Ferguson-Big-Board-Reproduction/README.md

 Resistor networks RN1 and RN2 are labeled RP1 and RP2 respectively on the PCB silkscreen

+The output from U87 pin 4 that controls the two 74LS242 buffers, U99 and U100, does not go though U103 and instead hooks directly to the 74LS242 chips.
+This makes sense since you need a high signal to the buffers to read data from the FD1771 which U87 (NOR) outputs when both 1771CS and RDB are asserted active low.

 ##### Sheet 5 - GP PIO/SIO

 BAUDA and BAUDB are reversed, U107 (8116) Pin 12 is BAUDB, U107 (8116) Pin 8 is BAUDA